Stelvio & Eastern Switzerland

 Day 3: Flüela and Albula from St. Moritz (Bever)

 Today, you get to ride one of the world’s greatest road cycling loops – the Flüela and Albula Passes via Davos.
-It is up there with the Sella Ronda (featured in our Dolomites & Stelvio holiday) and the Grosse Scheidegg loop (featured in our Swiss Alps holiday).
+This ride is definitely up there with the Sella Ronda (featured in our Italian Dolomites & Stelvio holiday) and the Grosse Scheidegg loop (featured in our Swiss Alps holiday).

 Lunch in Davos is a good plan to fuel you up for the next challenge – the Albula Pass (2315m) from the west.
 This climb is simply idyllic, and the gradients are generally kind (aside from a 10% ramp), so you can really appreciate the landscape.
 It is worth punctuating your climb with a stop in Bergün, and from here you can marvel at the ingenuity of the Swiss and how they managed to make the Rhaetian Railway gain altitude with a series of underground loops and beautiful viaducts (it is a listed UNESCO World Heritage site).

-The whole loop is more challenging and demanding than the other days of our Classic route on this cycling holiday.
-So those wanting a more leisurely ride can take the Rhaetian Railway from Bergün or Preda to our hotel, which is opposite the station – an added bonus to the day!
+The whole loop is more challenging than the Classic route on each of the other days on this cycling holiday.
+Consequently, those wanting a more leisurely afternoon have the option of taking the Rhaetian Railway from Bergün or Preda to our hotel, which is right opposite the railway station – an added bonus!

 Classic route (Rhaetian Railway from Bergün): 99km with 1670m ascent [ride profile]